ayushichoudhary-19/GMeetFunctionalities/README.md

+# This repo currently demonstrates:
-- This repo currently demonstrates real-time monitoring of connection delay using `Chart.js` and fetch API.
+  -  real-time monitoring of connection delay using `Chart.js` and fetch API.
+  -  picture-in-picture functionality.

-## Setup
+# Setup

-### Prerequisites

-Make sure you have Node.js and npm installed on your machine.

 ### Installation

-1. Clone the repository:
+- Clone the repository:

 ```bash
 git clone <repository_url>
 cd GMeetFunctionalities
 ```

+## 1. For real-time connection delay monitoring:

+### Prerequisites

+- Make sure you have Node.js and npm installed on your machine.

-2. Install dependencies:
+- Install dependencies:

 ```bash
 npm install